vlpacheco/Watershed-Prediction-by-Neural-Networks/README.md

 |GRU|10|t + 0, ..., t + 10|
 |LSTM|30|t + 0, ..., t + 10|
 |RNN|10|t + 0, ..., t + 10|

+## Results and discussion
+The results and discussion of this repository are under develpment by the authors, wich, in any case will be published and discussed under a scientific paper.